cambiotraining/quarto-course-template/README.md

   These materials are released under a [CC BY 4.0](LICENSE.md) license.
   " > README.md
   ```
-- Edit the title of the course in `index.md`.
+- Edit the course title in `index.md`.
-- Edit the `materials/_chapters.yml` file to match your repository skeleton (at least the first 5 lines should be included).
+- Edit the course title and github link in `_quarto.yml`.
 - If you discussed the outline of the course with the training developers, then create the directory structure in `materials/` and even create some minimal files for them (these can be added to `materials/_chapters.yml`).
+- Otherwise edit the `materials/_chapters.yml` file to include a link to the `materials/00-template.md` as an example.
 - Initialise the repository:
   ```bash
   git init